dinarrow/dinarrow.github.io/_posts/2019-10-09-project-and-build-notes.md

 Overlaying the directory structure for both small and large projects there will obviously be a repository of some form for backup, branching etc. This will generally be Git.

 The source of the repository will be the root directory ( .git directory location).

 Build, data and library directories should be generally ignored as these contain either dynamic material or material sourced elsewhere ( other Git repositories).
 However certain files in those directories ( scripts for example) can be forced into the repository as required.

-Note that including cloned repositories as Sub-repositories in the main Git is avoided unless the main repository is to be publicly publish and the relationship between various versions and branches need to be maintained.
-Otherwise it is simpler to manually push the cloned repositories as and (only) when required to limit any effect external changes may have.
+Note that including cloned repositories as Sub-repositories in the main Git is avoided unless the main repository is to be publicly publish and/or the relationship between various versions and branches need to be maintained.
+Otherwise it is simpler on a project moving in the forward direction to manually push the cloned repositories as and (only) when required to limit any effect external changes may have.